 27 Lakeman’s Lane, the Benjamin Fellows house (c.
 1719) - Benjamin Fellows' son Ephraim Fellows was a private in Captain Thomas Burnham's Company which marched on the alarm of April 19, 1775, fighting in the Battle of Lexington.

 68 Jeffreys Neck Road, the Captain John Smith house (c 1740) - Richard Smith came from Shropham, Co Norfolk by 1641.
 His farm came into possession of Richard Smith.
 To his son, John, for £170, he conveyed an 18 acre pasture, bounded in part by the river, "with the new house and half the barn, standing at the south-east end of ye great field."
+Captain Smith married Susannah Howe Kinsman in 1762.
+The property was later owned by John Heard.

 7 Summer Street, the Thomas Treadwell house (C 1740) - The original house consisted of a large room with a chimney and entry at the right.
 Raised field wainscotting in this room is the most exceptional early second period feature.
 The house was altered in the mid-18th century, and the kitchen and small rear room are finished with trim from this period.
 In the mid-19th century new stairs and a new chimney were built.
 The sloop, "Endeavorer," under Capt.
 Thomas Treadwell, was included in the fishing fleet of 1716.